Stability of a Nonlocal Traffic Flow Model for Connected Vehicles: Conclusions and future work

 \section{Conclusions and future work}

 This paper studies global stability of a nonlocal traffic flow model, i.e., the nonlocal LWR that assumes vehicles' velocities depend on the nonlocal traffic density.
 Mathematically, the model is a scalar conservation law with a nonlocal term.
 Under some assumptions, we prove that the solution of the nonlocal LWR model converges exponentially to the uniform flow as time goes to infinity.
 The key assumption is that the nonlocal kernel should be non-increasing and non-constant.
 It reveals a simple but insightful principle for connected vehicle algorithm design that nearby information should deserve more attention.
 Indeed, equal attention (as associated with the constant kernel) might allow non-uniform traffic patterns to persist in time.
+Moreover, the analysis on the parameter dependence also shows the importance of choosing suitable ranges of nonlocal information for achieving the best effectiveness in traffic stabilization.

 From the mathematical perspective, our proof relies on a couple of assumptions.
 We believe that the non-increasing and non-constant assumption on the nonlocal kernel plays the key role and other assumptions can be relaxed.
 For example, we have discussed how the regularity assumption on the solution can be relaxed.
 Further extensions can also be considered and the same global stability analysis may still be applicable for more general nonlinear desired speed functions as well as variants of other nonlocal macroscopic traffic models.
+It is also interesting to discuss asymptotic convergence to the uniform flow in other metrics.
+In particular, it will be interesting to consider in the future the $\mathbf{L}^1$ metric, which is popular for local conservation laws, and more general $\mathbf{L}^p$ metrics for $p\neq 2$.

 From the application perspective, it is an interesting question to check the generality of the proposed design principle for connected vehicles in real traffic.
+For example, we are currently exploring the possible impact on utilizing nonlocal information both in space and time.
 Moreover, a realistic traffic system can be modeled on different scales using different models.
 For example, we may consider microscopic traffic models with a given number of discrete vehicles, or nonlocal traffic flow models based on Arrhenius type dynamics or having nudging (``look-behind'') terms.
-In future work, one may study how to extend the findings presented here to other traffic flow models involving both microscopic and macroscopic scales.
+In addition, one may study how to extend the findings presented here to other traffic flow models involving both microscopic and macroscopic scales.